manutdzou/Person_ReID_Baseline/README.md

 ```

 ## Configs

 Use different yaml config files for different experiment settings.
+All the config files are store in folder `config`.
 Please use different `OUTPUT_DIR` names for different experiments to avoid conflit and accidentally files overwritten.

 ## Datasets
 This code support CUHK03, Market1501, DukeMTMC and MSMT17 datasets.
 All these dataset should be defined in the `DATASETS.NAMES` of the config file, our code will be download the corresponding dataset automatically (into the `datasets` folder).
+As this fuction require access to __Google Drive__, it will not work in China.
 Currently support:
 * [CUHK03](http://www.ee.cuhk.edu.hk/~xgwang/CUHK_identification.html)
 * [Market1501](http://www.liangzheng.org/Project/project_reid.html)